Consumer Awareness Guide

 Recommendation #1: What Do You Want From Your Training?

-Some of the benefits of regular training are... increased self confidence, improved concentration, deeper relaxation, reduced stress, more discipline, flexibility, stamina, speed, strength.
+Some benefits of regular training are... increased self confidence, improved concentration, deeper relaxation, reduced stress, more discipline, flexibility, stamina, speed, strength.

 Motivational aids like badges, gradings, and certificates are important but not the main reason to practise.
 You should also have